 Our Faculty of Specialist Instructors

-Our courses are taught in 4 different languages by an international faculty of instructors comprising over 30 subject-matter specialists based around the world, each of whom has the technical knowledge and the teaching skills to communicate advanced accounting issues to a senior and discerning audience.
-Our instructors include:
+Our courses are taught by an international faculty of instructors comprising over 30 subject-matter specialists based around the world.
+Each IASeminars instructor has the technical knowledge and the teaching skills to communicate advanced accounting and other financial issues to a senior and discerning audience.

 In pursuing its broad range of worldwide professional activities over the last 15 years, IASeminars has also collaborated with a number of prestigious organisations that have sponsored, endorsed, marketed, branded, hosted or spoken at our events.
 These business partners include several major accounting firms, specialist consultants and professional institutes - see our current affiliations page.

 Bill Kemp (United Kingdom) is IASeminars' Senior Instructor and Consultant.
 Bill specialises in International Financial Reporting Standards (IFRS), International Public Sector Accounting Standards (IPSAS) and the comparison of IFRS with UK and US Generally Accepted Accounting Principles (GAAP).
 In the recent past, he has delivered public and in-house training courses around the world to a diverse audience from industries including financial services, retail, real estate, oil & gas, telecoms, and IT.
 Bill is a UK chartered accountant, and was educated at the Edinburgh Academy and at Oxford University.
 An experienced educator, he was formerly Managing Director of a major London financial training company.
 Bill’s work also includes training and consulting on financial statement analysis and business valuation, and he teaches on the International Accounting MSc program of the London School of Economics.